nrfconnect/sdk-nrfxlib/softdevice_controller/doc/isochronous_channels.rst

 .. note::
    The |controller| reserves 2.5 ms to allow time for periodic advertising.
    This in turn limits the number of subevents that can be fitted in a BIG event.
-   This value can be configured with the :kconfig:option:`BT_CTLR_BIG_RESERVED_TIME_US` Kconfig option, or with the vendor-specific HCI command defined by :c:func:`sdc_hci_cmd_vs_big_reserved_time_set`.
+   This value can be configured with the :kconfig:option:`BT_CTLR_SDC_BIG_RESERVED_TIME_US` Kconfig option, or with the vendor-specific HCI command defined by :c:func:`sdc_hci_cmd_vs_big_reserved_time_set`.

-Unicast ISO
+CIS
 -----------

-In the unicast mode, a PDU will be restransmitted if it is sent and not acknowledged by the peer, provided there is room for retransmissions.
+When CIS is used, a PDU will be retransmitted if it is not acknowledged by the peer, provided there is room for retransmissions.
 That means a greater ``RTN`` provided by the host will improve reliability, but will introduce higher transport latency.
-Conversly, a lower ``Max_Transport_Latency`` will reduce reliability, as a PDU has fewer opportunities for retransmission.
+Conversely, a lower ``Max_Transport_Latency`` will reduce reliability, as a PDU has fewer opportunities for retransmission.

 .. _iso_providing_data: